Gexkill/sweng2/TP/src/index.md

 [//]: # (pagebreak)

 # 4. Tools and Test Equipment Required
 **Note:** Since we said in the previous documents that we use laravel application (MVC php framework), we use the laravel tests that extend PHPUnit tests.
-They are same as Arquilan + jUnit (tests for JEE explained during the lessons)
+They are the same as Arquilan + jUnit (tests for JEE explained during the lessons)

 We create stub data to test application.
 Stub data are faker data used to populate the models and to have something to test.